Gi60s/openapi-enforcer/README.md

 - *request* - The request object, serialized and validated.
 If an error occurred this value will be `null`.

-- *response* - Two helper functions for formulating responses:
+- *response* - An object with the functions from [`enforcer.prototype.response`](#enforcerprototyperesponse).

-    - *example* - A function that produces an example response using the provided status code, content type, and optional name.
-The content type can be a complex content type, allowing wild cards and multiple content type fallback options.
-The optional name is only relevant for OpenAPI 3.x when using named examples.

-        The example may come from the OpenAPI document if one exists, otherwise it will be generated using the [`Enforcer.prototype.random`](#enforcerprototyperandom) function.

-        ```js
-        const request = enforcer.request({ path: '/' });
-        const response = request.response.example(200, 'application/json');
-        ```

-    - *serialize* - a function that takes the status code, body, and headers and then validates and serializes the body and headers to prepare them to send as an HTTP response.

-        Returns an object that has two properties `error` and `value` where `error` is an array of errors or `null` and the `value` is either `null` or an object with the `header` and `body` properties.

-        ```js
-        const request = enforcer.request({ path: '/' });
-        const data = request.response.serialize(200, { num: 1, date: new Date() }, { 'x-header': 'some value' });
-        if (data.errors) {
-            console.error(data.errors.join('\n');
-        } else {
-            const response = data.value;
-        }
-        ```

 - *schema* - The path schema as defined in the OpenAPI document.

 ## Enforcer.prototype.response

-Produces helper functions for making a response that is related to the request.
+Produces functions for making a response that is associated to the request.

 `Enforcer.prototype.response ( { method = 'get', path } )`